chiuping24/Clang-Rewriter/README.md

 # Clang_Rewriter
-Using LLVM Clang API to rewrite the program
+Using LLVM Clang API to rewrite the program.

 I am using:
 1. Windows 10